kritzcreek/pscid/README.md

 Type `b` inside `pscid`'s terminal window to build your project.
 This looks up the `build` script inside your package.json and failing to find that will run `pulp build`.

+Type `t` inside `pscid`'s terminal window to test your project.
+As with building this looks up the `test` script in package.json first, and falls back to `pulp test` otherwise.

 Type `q` to quit pscid.

 ### Demo